al1neferreira/CalculadoraIMC/README.md

 # Calculadora IMC
-Calculadora de IMC foi um aplicativo que desenvolvi para dar meus primeiros passos com desenvolvimento Android.
-Eu participei do desafio 10D na comunidade DevSpace e consegui sair do ZERO.
+A Calculadora de IMC é o meu primeiro aplicativo desenvolvido para Android.

 ## :camera_flash: Screenshots
 <!-- You can add more screenshots here if you like -->